Mark-MDO47/UniRemote/code/CYDtest/README.md

 The display I am using was purchased here:
 - https://www.aliexpress.us/item/3256805697430313.html

+In the Arduino IDE, select the board as "ESP32 Dev Module".
+It is based on the ESP32 D0WDQ6.

 ## Tutorials and Courses
 [Top](#cheap-yellow-display-(cyd)-testing "Top")<br>
 For starters, I am using these Random Nerd tutorials: